smilz0/Left4Bots/COMMANDS.md

 ```

-If you don't remember the correct name of the settings you can use the `settings` command to list all the setting names matching the given text:
+If you don't remember the correct name of the settings you can use the `findsettings` command to list all the setting names matching the given text:
 ```
 !l4b findsettings dodge
 ```